 (2) Eligibility.
 Any outside agency affiliated or not affiliated with ASMC.

 (3) Nominations.
-Submitted to the Awards Committee by the Corporate Membership Chair.
+Submitted to the Awards Committee by the Corporate Liaison Chair.

 (4) Time Frame.
 The Awards Committee Chair will receive the nominations in sufficient time to present at the June Executive Committee meeting.